Category Archives: Fundraisers

 Advertise in the congregation.
 Let the members of the congregation know that they are committing not only to praying for a child every day, but to connecting with that child at least once a month.
 They should also send the child a birthday card and thinking of you postcards occasionally.
 Let the sponsors know they are committing to this for one year.

 Launch the Program with a Special Day.
 You could have a special banquet where the prayer sponsors will sit with the children they’re praying for.
 Or you could have a special children’s anointing service and have each prayer sponsor pray for his or her child.
+Free plans for a children’s anointing service can be downloaded at this link.

 Give Information.
 Prayer sponsors should be given information about the child they are praying for including age, grade, school, parent’s names, address, email, and phone number.